-'Liquidity Coverage Ratio (LCR)' The ratio of the stock of high quality liquid assets to expected net cash outflows over the next 30 days.
+Liquidity Coverage Ratio (LCR)' The ratio of the stock of high quality liquid assets to expected net cash outflows over the next 30 days.
 High-quality liquid assets should be unencumbered, liquid in markets during a time of stress and, ideally, be central bank eligible.
 These include, for example, cash and claims on central governments and central banks.
-The Basel 3 rules require this ratio to be at least 100% and it is expected to apply from 2015.